ZiaUrR/aspnet-spa-demo/README.md

 You can now explore the app in your favorite browser!

+## Building a production release
+By default a debug build is produced by gulp.
+If you set the ASPNET_ENV enviroment variable to something other than `Development` for example `Production` then Gulp will not produce any sourcemaps, thus reducing the size of the javascript files by about 2 megabytes.

 ## Development tips
 Manually compiling the sass and typescript files can hold you back so I included a watch task in the gulp build.
 Please use `gulp watch` to use this task.